tms-minot/img_pipeline/README.md

 __This project is an API for image classification.
-It infers from images' urls sent by HTTP requests and returns the classes detected in JSON format.__
+It infers from images' urls sent by HTTP requests and returns the results in JSON format.__

 # Description